 Even amidst dogs yapping and roosters crowing, there is a sense of peace as people go about their days here.
 The area is open to tourism and has hiking trails that lead to peaceful swimming holes, restaurants, a restored coffee plantation and a zip-line that stretches over the community itself.

 The town of Vinales is a can’t-miss spot for culture in Cuba.
 Although it has become more touristy in recent years, its old-world charm remains.
-The landscapes of Vinales are picturesque to say the least: from the rounded limestone karsts, to the fields of tobacco plants, to the streets lined with colorful colonial houses, point and shoot in pretty much any direction, and you’ll get a fabulous photo.
+The landscapes of Vinales are picturesque to say the least: from the rounded limestone karsts, to the fields of tobacco plants, to the streets lined with brightly-colored houses, point and shoot in pretty much any direction, and you’ll get a fabulous photo.

 While you’re here, you must try a freshly-rolled cigar – even for non-smokers like me, it was a cool and uniquely Cuban experience (read more about it here).
 Other things do in Vinales include cycling through the beautiful hills, taking a salsa class or simply sitting and watching life (and horse-drawn carts) go by.